mlochbaum/BQN/doc/under.md

         ∧`⌾⌽ 1‿0‿1‿0‿1‿1‿1

+Structural Under is the same concept as a (lawful) [lens](https://ncatlab.org/nlab/show/lens+%28in+computer+science%29) in functional programming (see also [bidirectional transformation](https://en.wikipedia.org/wiki/Bidirectional_transformation)).
+Lenses are usually defined as getter/setter pairs, but BQN's restriction to structural functions makes an implicit setter work even for polymorphic array functions.

 ## Computational Under

 Computational Under is based on [Undo](undo.md) (`⁼`), and applies whenever structural Under doesn't.
 It's still limited, because Undo doesn't work on many or even most functions.
 One common use is with the square function `×˜`, for computations such as finding the magnitude of a vector, or a [root-mean-square](https://en.wikipedia.org/wiki/Root_mean_square) average like the one below.